pulumi/pulumi-kubernetes-operator/examples/blue-green/README.md

 Stacks natively in Kubernetes, opening up opportunities for further integration and automation pipelines.

-Lastly, a branch polling feature is [coming soon][branch-poll] to track Git branches and automatically roll out changes as commits get pushed to the branch, so that you don't have to manually update commits.
+The operator is also able to [track Git branches][branch-poll] and automatically roll out changes as commits get pushed to the branch, so that you don't have to manually update commits.

 ## Clean Up